The Origin of Popular Wedding Traditions: Why Do We Do These Things to Brides?

 My kids and their cousins are reaching the age where we are once again seeing a flurry of engagement announcements and all the excitement wedding planning brings.
-A common tradition, the bridal shower, has been updated to match the times, but there are some traditions that have held on.
-These traditions of course make me think of wedding traditions, some of which have rather amusing origins.
+A common tradition, the bridal shower, has been updated to match the times, but there are some other rather strange traditions that have held on.
+Some of these have rather amusing origins.

 Legend has it that the first bridal shower was in 19th century Holland, where a wealthy girl fell in love with a poor miller.
 Her father did not approve of the relationship and refused to provide a dowry, so the townspeople got together and showered the couple with gifts necessary to start a new household, thus starting a tradition that would spread throughout the world.